 A sense of discovery

-We loved the jungle effect we discovered during our first site meeting but many of the plant species were quite invasive and they were spreading extensively to make the journey to the end of the 50m long garden almost impossible.
+The garden for this property near London’s Queen’s Park was part of a complete renovation of the house.
+It had been abandoned for years, and we loved the jungle effect that we discovered in the garden during our first site meeting.
+However, many of the plants were quite invasive and they had spread so extensively that the journey to the end of the 50m-site was almost impossible.

-For us was very important to create a new terrace as part of the house extension as well as retain the sense of discovery and maturity of the garden.
-The invasive plants like the bamboos and the brambles were removed but important trees like the Honey locust (Gleditsia) by the terrace were retained.
+It was very important to us to retain the sense of discovery we experienced on our first visit, and to preserve the maturity of the garden.
+Consequently, invasive plants like the bamboo and bramble were removed, while important trees like the honey locust (Gleditsia) by the terrace were retained.

-The planting palette offers interest throughout the year and in these pictures of the garden photographed in the middle of July you can spot plants like Geranium Rozanne, Tricyrtis formosana, Astrantia major, Anemone x hybrida ‘Honorine Jobert’, Pittosporum tenuifolium ‘Golf ball’, Hakonechloa macra.
+The planting offers interest throughout the year, and in these pictures of the garden photographed in the middle of July you can spot Geranium ‘Rozanne’, Tricyrtis formosana, Astrantia major, Anemone x hybrida ‘Honorine Jobert’, Pittosporum tenuifolium ‘Golf ball’, and Hakonechloa macra.

-The project was done in collaboration with Atelier Maia – www.ateliermaia.studio
+The project was completed in collaboration with Atelier Maia – www.ateliermaia.studio

 Garden built by Shoots & Leaves – www.shootsandleaves.co.uk